Boss RC-3 Loop Station Review

 3 Hours of Stereo Recording

-First of the improvements over the RC-2 Loop Station is that the RC-3 Loop Station gives musicians up to 3 hours of stereo recording time, as opposed to the RC-2, which only permitted up to 16 minutes of mono recording.
+When it was first released, the Boss RC-3 offered many advantages over its predecessor, the Boss RC-2.
+First, the RC-3 gives musicians up to 3 hours of stereo recording time.
+In contrast, the RC-2 only had 16 minutes of mono recording.
 That’s a heck of an improvement!
-Now you can load hours of your favorite backing tracks into 99 different slots.
-This allows you to jam to your heart’s content without getting bored, and prevents you from having to stop and load new jam tracks over and over again – just keep the creativity flowing.
-By the way, the Boss RC-3 is USB 2.0 compatible for quick loading.
+With the RC-3, you can load hours of your favorite backing tracks into 99 different slots.
+You can jam to your heart’s content.
+It also prevents you from having to stop and load new jam tracks over and over again.
+Just keep the creativity flowing.
+The Boss RC-3 is also USB 2.0 compatible for quick loading if you need to do that.

-One drawback to the Boss RC-3 Loop Station is that it only provides 10 drum tracks.
-If you’re the kind of musician who wants a large selection of drum beats for spontaneous inspiration, this may not be the pedal for you.
-This pedal is better suited to musicians who want to play along with jam tracks.
+The Boss RC-3 has 10 built-in drum tracks for building rhythmic loops.
+Honestly, if you’re the kind of musician who wants a large selection of drum beats for spontaneous inspiration, the RC-3 may not be best choice.
+It’s better suited to musicians who want to play along with jam tracks.
 Keep in mind that you can load pre-recorded jam tracks with your own drum beats so, with a little effort, the 10 preset drum tracks won’t necessarily stop you from getting the most out of this little pedal.
 The ten preset rhythms are in a variety of styles, including Rock, Pop, Funk, Shuffle, R&B, and Latin.

 Inputs and Outputs